itman83/Haggle/README.md

 Thirdly, its important to be mindful about image downloads for cells and to consider subclassing the `Operation`class - like has been done in my Itunes-Search app, to manage memory and performance.

 There are various obstacles I encountered while using the Firebase Database REST API.
-Some issues arose from its lack of support for arrays and server-side joins - leading to the implementation of a denormalized structure to reduce client-side joins.
-Data is then synchronized via helper methods with variadic parameters to represent all desired endpoints that a request must be executed at (more sophisticated way is transactional updates, which im not all that familiar with).
+Some issues arose from its lack of support for arrays and server-side joins- leading to the implementation of a denormalized structure.
+Data is synchronized via helper methods with variadic parameters to represent all desired endpoints that a request must be executed at (more sophisticated way is transactional updates, which im not all that familiar with).
 The cost is larger data volume by duplicating data- which i believe is quite common in these scenarios with noSQL's.

 The list does not end here, but I thought it was worth while to state some of the changes that still need to be made.